 - A student must earn an overall grade point average of 3.0 or better to be awarded the M.S.N. degree.

 - A student achieving less than a 3.0 g.p.a. at any point in the program must achieve a g.p.a. of 3.0 or better within one semester.
 If there is evidence that the goal of a 3.0 g.p.a. is not achievable, the student will be excluded from the program.

 - A student may petition to repeat a graduate course once in which a grade lower than 3.0 is received.
 No more than two courses may be repeated.

 - A student may be excluded from the College of Nursing for unsafe and/or unethical conduct in the program without having been previously warned.

-- Students must be enrolled each academic year while in the doctoral program.
+- Students must be enrolled each academic year while in the graduate programs.

-- Doctoral students who fail to enroll in either Fall or Winter semester of a given academic year will be considered not in good standing.
+- Students who fail to enroll in Fall and Winter semesters of a given academic year will be considered not in good standing.

 Student Rights and Responsibilities

 Continuance in the College is contingent upon compliance with official rules, regulations, requirements, and procedures of the University and the College of Nursing.
 The student is responsible for reading the contents of this bulletin pertinent to the College of Nursing and otherwise becoming informed of and fulfilling all course and degree requirements in proper sequence with satisfactory scholarship.
 In case of doubt regarding any matter affecting his or her standing as a student, the student should consult with an academic advisor.
 The faculty reserves the right to amend or revise the policies and requirements set forth in the College of Nursing section of this bulletin.